SelmaKhelili/Language-Guided-Robotics/README.md

 ## Abstract

-This project presents a production-grade robotic manipulation system that combines natural language understanding with visual perception to execute complex, instruction-driven tasks.
+This project presents a robotic manipulation system that combines natural language understanding with visual perception to execute instruction-driven tasks.
 We trained three distinct policy architectures—ResNet18 baseline, SigLIP vision foundation model, and Spatial Fusion (4-channel ResNet18)—on a 7-DOF KUKA IIWA robot in PyBullet simulation.
-The final production system achieves robust multi-task instruction execution (reach, pick, lift, place, push, pull) with comprehensive safety verification and gripper control mechanisms.
 This document details our training methodology, architectural decisions, encountered challenges, and recommendations for future work.

 ---